maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/bladderPhantom.md

 Your browser does not support the video tag.
 </video>

-This ensures a reliable phantom that can be used for many filling and emptying cycles !
+This ensures a reliable phantom that can be used for many filling and emptying cycles!

 <figure> <center>
   <img src="./../../img/finalProject/mold7.jpg" alt="phantomDrawing" width="80%" />